HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

   **1. Sales Trends**
    1. What are the total sales over time (daily, weekly or monthly)?
-   2. Are there seasonal patterns or specific times (e.g., weekdays and weekends) with higher sales?
-   3. What is the busiest time of day for pizza orders (e.g., breakfast, lunch or dinner)?
+   2. What is the busiest time of day for pizza orders (e.g., breakfast, lunch or dinner)?
-   4. Is there a steady growth or decline in sales revenue over the analyzed period?
+   3. Is there a steady growth or decline in sales revenue over the analyzed period?

   **2. Pizza Preferences**
    1. Which pizza category or size are the most popular?
-   2. What is the average and total numbers of pizzas sold per order?
+   2. What is the average and total numbers of pizzas sold per day?
    3. Compare the quantity of Total Quantity and Total Order per Category
    4. What were the best and lowest-paid pizza name?
-   5. What kinds of pizza name generate more revenue?

 ### Data Analysis:
 Include some interesting code/features worked with in **MySQL**: